lawal2/epiteckCase/README.md

 <li>An application server to implement all the features listed below(seeFeatures)</li>

-A web client to use the application from your browser by querying the application server
+<li>A web client to use the application from your browser by querying the application server </li>

-A mobile client to use the application from your phone by querying the application server
+<li>A mobile client to use the application from your phone by querying the application server </li>

 ## how to start: